biandratti/huginn-proxy/src/content/docs/docs/benchmarks.md

 **HTTP/1.1 req/s has high run-to-run variance** (~19k–34k depending on TLS connection-pool state).
 The averages are directionally correct but should not be read as stable figures.
 HTTP/2 multiplexes over fewer long-lived connections and is more stable (stdev < 3 % across all H2 runs).

-**eBPF overhead: ~3 % on HTTP/1.1, negligible on HTTP/2.** The XDP SYN map lookup cost per new connection is dominated by the TLS handshake at this concurrency.
+**eBPF overhead: ~3 % on HTTP/1.1, negligible on HTTP/2.** The eBPF SYN map lookup cost per new connection is dominated by the TLS handshake at this concurrency.

-These numbers are **not** a comparison with nginx, Envoy, or Caddy — those benchmarks typically run plain HTTP without fingerprinting, which is not this proxy's use case.
+These numbers are **not** a comparison with nginx, Envoy, or Caddy.
+Those benchmarks typically run plain HTTP without fingerprinting, which is not this proxy's use case.
 See the [benches README](https://github.com/biandratti/huginn-proxy/tree/master/benches) for full methodology, regression detection, and load test scripts.